EthanMarx/ray-kube/README.md

 See [this](https://docs.ray.io/en/latest/cluster/kubernetes/user-guides/static-ray-cluster-without-kuberay.html) example from [`ray`](https://docs.ray.io/en/latest/) for the inspiration.

-Useful for instances where your kubernetes cluster does not support arbitrary CRD (such as [KubeRay](https://docs.ray.io/en/latest/cluster/kubernetes/index.html)).
+Useful for instances where your kubernetes cluster does not support arbitrary custom resource definitions (CRD's) (such as [KubeRay](https://docs.ray.io/en/latest/cluster/kubernetes/index.html)).
 This is the case for the [Nautilus HyperCluster](https://nationalresearchplatform.org/nautilus/).

 # Quickstart